Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Metrics.md

 Keep in mind that *y_i* is the observed target value, *y-hat_i* is the predicted value, and *y-bar* is the mean value.
 Here, *m* represents the total number of observations.
 For example, if there are 25 baby weigths, then m equals 25.

 Lastly, *df_t* is the degrees of freedom of the estimate of the population variance of the dependent variable and *df_e* is the degrees of freedom of the estimate of the underlying population error variance.
+If *df_t* and *df_e* don't make much sense, don't worry about it.
+They are simply used to calculate adjusted R^2.

 ---